If you have a keen interest in plants, growing and garden design then a career in amenity horticulture could be for you

-You will typically work a 40-hour week.
-However, working hours and workloads may vary according to the season.
+You'll typically work a 40-hour week, though working hours and workloads may vary according to the season.
 Hours can be long and weekend working may be necessary.
 Part-time work and career breaks are also possible.

 What to expect

-- Elements of the work are conducted outdoors at all times of the year, and you may be cold, dirty and wet, or hot and sweaty.
-However, the work has become increasingly office based and so indoor jobs can often be undertaken when the weather is really bad.
+- Elements of the work are conducted outdoors - all year round - and you may be cold, dirty and wet, or hot and sweaty.
+However, the work has become increasingly office based, and so indoor jobs can often be undertaken in bad weather.

-- You will need to apply a general 'hands-on' approach at first but can specialise later if you wish.
+- You'll need to apply a general hands-on approach at first, but can specialise later if you wish.

 - Self-employment is possible, with some horticulturists working as horticultural contractors.

-- Working in amenity horticulture is very different from working in your own garden; you should accept that you are providing facilities for the general public, some of whom may lack appreciation and understanding of your work.
+- Working in amenity horticulture is different from working in your own garden; you should accept that you're providing facilities for the general public, some of whom may lack appreciation and understanding of your work.